 The DJI Action 2 is the next generation of action camera from the kings of the drone world, and it launched in November 2021.
 In a daring bid to prove that GoPro isn't the only game in town when it comes to action cams, DJI has given its Osmo Action camera a major reinvention.
 The first Action looked and felt very much like a tribute act to the GoPro Hero range, but the Action 2 goes its own way.
-(First order of business: dropping the Osmo appellation.
+First order of business: dropping the Osmo appellation.
 It's been pretty successful too – this cam is our current top pick for the best GoPro alternative.

 A tiny main camera unit performs the bulk of imaging duties, but it's now fully modular.
 Extra battery power, storage and even a front-facing touchscreen can be added via clipping on magnetic modules, and the mounting system is magnetic too.
 The (admirable) idea is to reduce the time it takes to get the camera from one mod or mount to another, but does it come at a cost to performance?
 Can the brand behind almost all of today's best drones level up to compete amongst the best action cameras, too?

 We put this dinky action camera through its paces to find out.
 Read on for our full DJI Action 2 review, or see how it compares to the action cam kings in our DJI Action 2 vs HERO 10 Black face-off.

 DJI Action 2 review: design and setup